Namibia National Students Organisation

 The Namibia National Students Organisation (NANSO) is a national student organisation in Namibia.
 It was founded on 2 June 1984 in Döbra, about 25 km north of the capital Windhoek.
 NANSO is a member of the All-Africa Students Union.

 Student Representation

 NANSO has been representing Namibian students nationally since its inception in 1984.
-In 2016, the student organisation organised protests by Namibian students to demand free registration fees at the country's two major universities.
+In 2016, NANSO organised protests by Namibian students to demand withdrawal of registration fees at the country's two major universities.